pippinbarr/cart253-2020/topics/sound/reintroducing-p5-sound.md

 So, we've seen that p5.sound is quite enormous, with all kinds of possibilities hidden within it.
 Even something as simple as dealing with a single sound file (in `p5.SoundFile`) turns out to have a huge number of interesting opportunities.

 It can of course be easy to get overwhelmed, but the key is to remember you don't have to do **everything** that a library can do, just the things that **you find interesting**.
-The process is to browse through the documentation, looking for fun things to experiment with, and then taking those things and using the documentation to implement them in your own project.
+The process is to browse through the documentation, looking for fun things to experiment with, and then take those things and use the documentation to implement them in your own project.

 Reading documentation is certainly something we need to **practice**, however, as it can feel like a lot to deal with.
 Just remember to take it piece by piece.